Got guests staying the night and need breakfast ideas? Try these stress-free, make-ahead meals…

 - Alternatively, you may cover and place in the refrigerator to bake the next day.
 If refrigerated, bake at 350 degrees for approximately 45 minutes.
 You may wish to cover the dish during part of the baking time to prevent excessive browning on top.

 Healthy, delicious & vegan: Oil-free sausage breakfast skillet

-Scott Burgett, founder of PlantBasedScotty.com, has been following a vegan diet since January 2017.
-Along the way, he’s discovered recipes that please meat eaters and vegans alike, like this one, which serves 2 (but ingredient amounts can be increased, according to the number of guests).
+Scott Burgett, the founder of PlantBasedScotty.com, has been following a vegan diet since January 2017.
+Along the way, he’s discovered recipes that please meat-eaters and vegans alike, like this one, which serves 2 (but ingredient amounts can be increased, according to the number of guests).
 Goes well with guacamole on the side.

 - 6 links vegan sausage, such as Field Roast Apple Maple Breakfast Sausage, diced

 - 2 red potatoes, diced

 - 1/2 green bell pepper, diced

 - 1/2 yellow onion, diced

 - 1 tsp seasoning salt